CHRONIC ILLNESS

 The clinic implements a more structured control of our patients' chronic diseases.
 We try to get the annual checks for the individual diagnoses to be fixed on the individual months.
 This is part of the plan to secure you best possible treatment for your chronic condition.

-You can book an appointment now (scheduled consultation) for your next annual inspection.
+You can already now book an online appointment for your next yearly check-up.
 In the overview below you can find the month your chronic illness needs to be checked.
 If you suffer from several chronic diseases, it may be necessary to make an appointment for several annual check-ups.
 You are may be used to being checked several times a year, which may still be the case, but the big annual check will be forward-looking in the following specific month.

 In the case of certain chronic diseases, an appointment must first be made for a blood sample, cardiac cardiogram or urine sample the week before, so that the equivalent is available for the actual check-up.
 Call the clinic and hear closer.